-A selective reduction is sometimes suggested by medical professionals in cases of big multiple births of quadruplets or more.
+Medical professionals sometimes suggest a selective reduction in cases of big multiple births of quadruplets or more.
 Concerns center on the survival rate of big multiples and on the ability of the parents to cope.

-- Before IVF, doctors often ask patients for permission to later reduce the number of fetuses, should several babies “catch.”
+- Before IVF, doctors often ask patients for permission to reduce the number of fetuses later, should several babies “catch.”
 Patients eagerly agree, feeling that the prospect of having a baby is increased through a greater number of implanted embryos.
-Then they face a moral dilemma, when several babies start developing...
+Then they face a moral dilemma when several babies start developing...

 ℹ️ Even if you had a reduction agreement with your fertility specialist beforehand: No doctor can force you to have a selective abortion.
 It is your choice.

 👩👧👦 You had hoped for one baby and now you are expecting multiples?
 This would be a surprising turn of events, making you feel as if a rug had been pulled from under your feet.
-You are wondering whether you could handle more than one baby?
+Are you wondering whether you could handle more than one baby?

 Or you may be looking for an obstetrician who welcomes the idea of large multiples?